In this article: When money is tight you can reduce your food bill and stretch your meals by using these 7 frugal foods!

 I highly recommend NOT buying your regular peanut butter spread as it is full of hydrogenated oils and sugar.

 Instead look for a peanut butter that’s only ingredients are peanuts (and maybe salt).
+We buy 9 lbs buckets from Azure Standard.

 Peanut butter can be added to baked good, spreads, and stir fries to add flavor and extra nutrition.